nab138/scrap/docs/utilities.md

 Remind you about your message after your delay has passed.
 The bot will dm you with your message.

 > Required user permissions: None

 > Required bot permissions: SEND_MESSAGES

-Note user must be accepting DM's.
+Note that user must be accepting DM's.

 <br/><br/>